Bell hooks: Personal life and death

 Regarding her sexual identity, hooks described herself as "queer-pas-gay".
 She used pas from the French language, translating to not in the English language.
 She describes being queer in her own words as follows: "As the essence of queer, I think of Tim Dean's work on being queer, and queer not as being about who you're having sex with—that can be a dimension of it—but queer as being about the self that is at odds with everything around it, and it has to invent and create and find a place to speak and to thrive and to live."
-During an interview with Abigail Bereola in 2017, hooks revealed to Bereola that she was single while they discussed her love life.
-During the interview, hooks told Bereola, "I don't have a partner.
+During an interview with Abigail Bereola in 2017, hooks revealed that she was single while they discussed her love life, saying "I don't have a partner.
 I've been celibate for 17 years.
 I would love to have a partner, but I don't think my life is less meaningful."

 On December 15, 2021, bell hooks died from kidney failure at her home in Berea, Kentucky, aged 69.

 Buddhism

-Through her interest in Beat poetry and after an encounter with the poet and Buddhist Gary Snyder, hooks was first introduced to Buddhism in her early college years.
+Through her interest in Beat poetry and after an encounter with the poet and Buddhist Gary Snyder, hooks was introduced to Buddhism in her early college years.
 She described herself as finding Buddhism as part of a personal journey in her youth, centered on seeking to recenter love and spirituality in her life and configure these concepts into her focus on activism and justice.
-After her initial exposures to Buddhism, hooks incorporated it into her Christian upbringing and this combined Christian-Buddhist thought influenced her identity, activism, and writing for the remainder of her life.
+After her initial exposure to Buddhism, hooks incorporated it into her Christian upbringing and this combined Christian-Buddhist thought influenced her identity, activism, and writing for the remainder of her life.

 She was drawn to Buddhism because of the personal and academic framework it offered her to understand and respond to suffering and discrimination as well as love and connection.
 She describes the Christian-Buddhist focus on everyday practice as fulfilling the centering and grounding needs of her everyday life.

-Buddhist thought, especially the work of Thích Nhất Hạnh, appears in multiple of hooks's essays, books, and poetry.
+Buddhist thought, especially the work of Thích Nhất Hạnh, appears in many of hooks' essays, books, and poetry.
 Buddhist spirituality also played a significant role in the creation of love ethic which became a major focus in both her written work and her activism.